-Our Acceptance segment competes with merchant acquirers, including Fidelity National Information Services, Inc. ("FIS"), Global Payments Inc. ("Global Payments"), Nexi Payments S.p.A. and Wordline SA ("Worldline"), as well as with financial institutions that provide acquiring and processing services to businesses on their own, such as Paymentech, LLC, a subsidiary of JPMorgan Chase & Co.; Elavon Inc., a subsidiary of U.S. Bancorp; Barclaycard, a division of Barclays bank; and Bank of America Corporation.
+Our Acceptance segment competes with merchant acquirers as well as with financial institutions that provide acquiring and processing services to businesses on their own.
 In many cases, our alliance and commercial partners, such as ISOs and ISVs, compete against each other.
-We also compete with merchant services providers like Square, Inc., Adyen N.V. and Stripe, Inc., and in Europe, our Acceptance segment also competes with a growing number of local providers who offer their services in multiple markets in the region.
-In addition, payment networks, such as Visa Inc. ("Visa"), Mastercard Incorporated ("Mastercard") and American Express Company, and large technology, media and other providers are increasingly offering products and services that compete with our suite of merchant acquiring solutions.
+We also compete with merchant services providers, and in a number of international markets, our Acceptance segment competes with a growing number of local and regional providers.
+In addition, payment networks and large technology, media and other providers are increasingly offering products and services that compete with our suite of merchant acquiring solutions.